ERCES Authority · Educational Reference

 "FCC certification covers the same thing as UL listing."

-FCC authorization (Part 90 or Part 15) confirms the device does not cause interference and operates within authorized frequency bands.
+FCC authorization (Part 90) confirms the device does not cause harmful interference and operates within authorized frequency bands.
 It does not test electrical safety, environmental durability, battery performance, or monitoring output.
 Both are required; neither substitutes for the other.

 "If the BDA was UL-listed two years ago, it's still listed."